Iran–European Union relations: History

 In December 2013, eight representatives of the European Parliament were on an official visit to Tehran to improve relations between Iran and the European Union.
 The delegation for relations with Iran was under the leadership of the Finnish politician Tarja Cronberg.
 A number of different talks and meetings were held, first with Fatmeh Rahbar, a conservative member and Chairman of Women Fraction of the Iranian Parliament and later with human rights lawyer Nasrin Sotoudeh and film producer Jafar Panahi, both recipients of the Sakharov Prize in 2012.
-The talks were however criticized by German political figures, including Markus Löning, Commissioner for Human Rights Policy and Humanitarian Aid of the German foreign ministry, due to the ongoing human rights abuses by the Iranian government and continued executions of accused criminals.
+The talks were however criticised by German political figures, including Markus Löning, Commissioner for Human Rights Policy and Humanitarian Aid of the German foreign ministry, due to the ongoing human rights abuses by the Iranian government and continued executions of accused criminals.
 The last meetings took place six years ago and several previous attempts failed to reinitiate such talks with Iranian officials and representatives of Iranian culture.
 Serious criticism was also voiced by the American Jewish Committee.